Click here to read "An introduction to the M14P for flat-engine pilots" by Fred Abramson

 In 2003 Sukhoi decided to upgrade the Su-26M into the Su-26M3 and this aircraft was fitted with the M9F engine.
 This combination of engine and airframe has won every world and European Championship since then, with the exception of the recent 2007 World Aerobatic Championship where the Russian Team Su-26M3s came third, fourth and seventh, as well as winning the team prize.

-Like the M14R, we have an exclusive arrangement with VMP for the supply of M9F engines, and have done all we can to get regular supplies.
+We had an exclusive arrangement with VMP for the supply of M9F engines, and have done all we can to get regular supplies.
 However VMP received, in the middle of 2007, an order for 120 new M14P engines, principally for 60 new Yak-18T aircraft for the Russian Ministry of Transport.
 This has meant that their energies are totally directed to this big contract and we are not sure when more M9F engines might be available.
 However we have sold four of them; one powered an American-owned Su-26M which won the Freestyle gold medal at the 2007 World Championships – certainly the most demanding element of the championships.

 The requirement for the Su-49 was 450hp and it is intended to achieve this with the M9F with fuel injection becoming the M9FS.
 The Russian system which has been developed is electronic, injecting fuel into each separate intake under high pressure.
 It also has a mechanical reversion, so if the electronic system fails, the engine will continue to run, albeit giving less power.